decentraland/decentraland-dapps/README.md

 })
 ```

-This will store the translation module in `localStorage`, so next time your application is started it will boot will all the translations populated before even fetching them from the server.
+This will store the translation module in `localStorage`, so next time your application is started it will boot with all the translations populated before even fetching them from the server.

 </p>
 </details>